September 4, 2025

 - For Sales Leaders: Stop accepting generic lead lists.
 Demand behavioral intelligence that identifies prospects by intent level, not just contact information.

 - For Marketing Teams: Design events to create signal-generating moments.
 Structure sessions, demos, and interactions to reveal buyer readiness.
-Start with the objectives and design engagement capture to drive you toward the goal.
+Start with the objectives and design engagement capture to drive toward the goal.

 - For Revenue Operations: Build systems that capture event signals and translate them into CRM workflows, lead scoring adjustments, and sales playbook triggers.
 Focus on real-time communications that pipe intelligence to the sales team at the event.